At Clio, we take the security of your data very seriously.

 In the unlikely event of a server failure or loss, this means that your data will still be accessible to you.
 However, while we do have these measures in place, it is important, and often an ethical consideration, to retain local backups of your data.
 For information on how to retrieve your data from Clio for the purposes of a local backup, see the "Exports and Permissions" article.

-You also have the option of setting up a data escrow account to an Amazon S3 bucket, which is a more automated process.
+You also have the option of setting up an account to an Amazon S3 bucket, which is a more automated process.

 Login throttling is the feature by which a certain number of failed login attempts results in an automatic wait time before you can attempt logging in again.